ilirjanahyseni/AI-powered-GPT/README.md

 ##
 ### Scope and Features
-**Inventory Management**: catalogs books, including details like title, author, genre, publication year, and personal annotations.
+**Inventory Management**: catalogs books, including details like title, author, genre, publication year, and completion status.

 **Search Functionality**: can search for books by various criteria and reading progress/status of each book.